Review: Hema 4WD Maps App For iPad – An App For Remote Travel

 Love them or hate them, vector maps are the way of the future.
 Quite simply, they work better on a digital platform.

 Running raster maps on a digital device is a bit like shoe-horning a V8 into a Mini.
 You can make it work, but it’s not pretty!
 So quite logically, Hema are focussing on vector maps.
+It’s just a shame they botched it so badly with the HX2 debacle.

 We understand some of these maps are way out of date.
 But personally, we’d rather have outdated maps than nothing at all.